babsey/nest-desktop-legacy/README.md

 ### How can I update the thumbnails?

-Just click the button 'capture screen'.
-For the hard case, remove image files in `$NESTDESKTOP_DATA/images/` and then resimulate.
+Just click the button 'capture screen' or remove image files in `$NESTDESKTOP_DATA/images/` and then resimulate.

 ### How can I reload the window?

-Keybinding to reload the app is 'CTRL + R' (Linux) or 'CMD + R' (Mac OSX)
+Keybinding to reload the app is 'CTRL + R'.

 ### How can I close the window?

-Keybinding to close the window is 'CTRL + W' (Linux) or 'CMD + W' (Mac OSX).
-In Linux the app will be closed when the window is closed.
+Keybinding to close the window is 'CTRL + W'.

 ### What are S, R and N in colored nodes stand for?